 In June of 2004 I was at a crossroads.
-I had just graduated with an engineering degree from Stanford, but I had no job – not surprising, I suppose, since I never applied for one.
-I hadn’t been the most diligent student, but I had managed to save nearly $10,000 from playing poker.
-A portion of that haul funded a tequila-powered spring break in Cabo, and the rest was stuffed into shoebox that I hid under my fraternity house bunk bed.
-Now, faced with the option of crunching numbers in a cubicle or taking my shot at playing poker professionally during the biggest boom in history, I chose the latter.
-And so the day after graduation I said good-bye to my supportive but apprehensive family, crammed all of my belongings into my car, and began the 500-mile drive to Las Vegas.
+I was about to graduate from Stanford with an engineering degree and had yet to secure a job, but I had managed to save nearly $10,000 from playing poker – most of it stuffed into a shoebox that I hid under my bed.
+Now, faced with option of applying for the privilege to sit in a cubicle or taking a shot at playing poker professionally during the biggest boom in history, I packed up my car and began the 500-mile drive to Las Vegas.

 I look forward to hearing from you,

 Get my weekly newsletter for exclusive content, interviews with experts, and tips for success: